 Additional special courses and training are arranged on an as-needed basis by the IMPRS for Language Sciences.
 Topics have included R, PERL & Praat, formulating research questions, Role and Reference Grammar, and academic writing.

-Students also participate in a core IMPRS curriculum worth 5 ECs, which includes an introduction to Nijmegen research and researchers; training in presentation skills, academic writing, and career development; and a Foundation course that introduces Linguistics, Language and Psychology, Language and the Brain, and Language and Genetics to the IMPRS students.
+Students also participate in a core IMPRS curriculum worth 6.5 ECs, which includes an introduction to Nijmegen research and researchers; training in presentation skills, career development; a course on interviewing and writing for the general public, and a course which will provide students with the essentials of all major neuroimaging techniquesudents.
 Ethical research is also emphasised.

 IMPRS for Language Sciences students are subject to different requirements from their institute of origin, including the length of time they have to complete their doctoral studies.The education programme requirements of the IMPRS for Language Sciences are therefore flexible and are scaled to suit contract length.

-In order to successfully complete the education and training programme for the IMPRS for Language Sciences, students must achieve the following ECs (credits in the European Credits Transfer System; 1 EC = 28 hours of student work) through courses, training, workshops and participation in summer/winter schools:
+In order to successfully complete the education and training programme for the IMPRS for Language Sciences, students must achieve 18 ECs (credits in the European Credits Transfer System; 1 EC = 28 hours of student work) through courses, training, workshops and participation in summer/winter schools: